 Security over movable property in Québec is granted under a hypothec, as with immovable property.
 However, the requirements for deeds of hypothec over movable property differ from those applicable to hypothecs for immovable property.
 For example, a notary is not required for the creation of a hypothec over moveable property.

-Although not a form of security per se, a reservation of ownership (title retention) may be published at the RPMRR by the owner of movable property subject to a contract of sale by instalment, a lease, or a leasing agreement (crédit-bail) to render his or her ownership opposable to third parties.
+Although not a form of security per se, a reservation of ownership (title retention) must be published at the RPMRR by the owner of movable property subject to a contract of sale by instalment, a lease, or a leasing agreement (crédit-bail) to set up against third parties.

 A security in the movable property of a debtor that has not been published will be ineffective against a trustee in bankruptcy.
 This means the creditor will rank with any other unsecured creditors for any recovery of debt.

-What practical issues do secured creditors face in enforcing their security (e.g. timing issues, requirement for court involvement)?
+What practical issues do secured creditors face in enforcing their security package (e.g. timing issues, requirement for court involvement) in out-of-court and/or insolvency proceedings?

 A secured creditor must provide an insolvent debtor with reasonable notice of its intention to enforce its security.
 Under the BIA, a secured creditor who wishes to enforce its security on all or substantially all property and assets of an insolvent debtor must give prior notice of its intention to do so by way of notice pursuant to section 244 of the Bankruptcy and Insolvency Act (BIA) (a “244 Notice”).
 Following the issuance of a 244 Notice the secured creditor must wait ten days before taking further steps, unless the debtor consents to an earlier enforcement at the time of the delivery of the 244 Notice.